neo-project/docs/docs/en-us/node/cli/cli.md

 ### upgrade wallet

-Upgrade the old .db3 wallet file into the .json format.
+Upgrades the old .db3 wallet file into the .json format.

 ##### Syntax